junwatu/griddb-podcast-creator/blogs/README.md

 });
 ```

+This final step will yield a complete OCR data response from Mistral.

 ### Get PDF key points and summarization using OpenAI

 We won't convert all the content of the PDF extraction text because it will be to long.
 The best way is to summarize and get the key points of the extraction data.
 For this task, we will use the `gpt-4o` model.

-This is the system prompt to extract meaningful data from PDF's extracted data:
+This is the system prompt to extract meaningful content from PDF's extracted data:

 ```txt
 Create a 5-minute podcast episode script in a conversational style, using the content provided.\n\nInclude the following elements:\n\n- **Introduction**: Engage your audience with an intriguing opening statement related to the topic.
 Capture their attention immediately.\n\n- **Main Talking Points**: Develop 3-4 main sections discussing the central ideas or arguments.
 Use relatable examples and personal stories for better understanding.
 Maintain a conversational tone, as if you are speaking directly to the listener.
 Ensure natural transitions between sections to keep the flow.\n\n- **Conclusion**: Summarize the key takeaways in a concise manner, making sure to leave a lasting impression.\n\n- **Call to Action**: End with a clear and compelling call to action encouraging listeners to engage further or reflect on the topic.\n\n# Output Format\n\nWrite the script in a conversational and engaging narrative suitable for a podcast.
 Each section should integrate seamlessly with transitions, emulate a direct speaking style to engage the listener, and reinforce the message.\n\n# Examples\n\n**Introduction**: \"Welcome to [Podcast Name].
 Today, we're diving into [Topic].
 Have you ever wondered...?\"\n\n**Main Talking Points**:\n\n1. \"Let's start with [Main Idea].
 It's like when...\"\n2. \"Moving on to [Next Idea], consider how...\"\n3. \"Finally, when we talk about [Final Idea], there's a story about...\"\n\n**Conclusion**: \"So, as we've learned today, [Key Takeaway 1], [Key Takeaway 2]...\"\n\n**Call to Action**: \"Think about how you can [Action].
 Join us next time when we explore...\"\n\n# Notes\n\n- The script should be written to cater both to novices and those with some prior knowledge.\n- Ensure it resonates intellectually and stimulates curiosity among listeners.\n- Use transition words to guide listeners smoothly from one idea to the next.